 - Event Hubs

 All these technologies have little value when used as in individual silos.
 The power comes once they are put together to solve a REAL complex problem.
 Business from large enterprises to start-ups uses distributed services that constitute a line of business application in their integration solution architecture.
-And, it becomes extremely challenging to manage and monitor these Serverless integration applications.
+And, Serverless management and monitoring become extremely challenging on these integration applications.

 The Azure Management Portal is one big hunk that does everything, we have seen business face problems to give permission to their operations people for the production subscriptions since it’s so hard to set the correct level of permissions to relevant teams (even though the role-based access is very matured in Azure Portal).
 Every day there are some new changes happening in Azure and it’s so difficult to keep up with operation boundaries.